 Resistance to Routines

 That “should” says it.
-If I think I’m doing a good or right thing when I follow through on the new routine, then I am “good” and ” doing the right thing.”
-My inner critic is quieted down and I feel good for having appeased her.
+If I think I’m doing a good or right thing when I follow through on the new routine, my inner critic is quieted down and I feel good for having appeased her.
 But I don’t want to have to appease her!
 That tug between wanting approval and wanting to do what feels right to me is what pulls me away from the change I’m trying to make.

 What helps with this?
 Freeing myself of the struggle with my inner critic!
 That can be easier said than done.
 Sometimes I can get there on my own, by activating my Inner Encourager.
 She’s the accepting, nonjudgmental voice that is both supportive and firm.
 It’s not that anything goes with my Inner Encourager – she recognizes shortcomings.
 Rather than criticize or shame me for my imperfections, she accepts them and reminds me that perfection isn’t the goal.
 The goal is continually making my best effort.
 She helps me see that when I do that, I’ll see improvement.